Ferhat Yazgan

-Ferhat Yazgan (born 20 October 1992) is a German professional footballer who plays for Turkish club Çorum on loan from Iğdır.
+Ferhat Yazgan (born 20 October 1992) is a German professional footballer who plays as an attacking midfielder for Turkish club Çorum.

-Career
+Club career

 Yazgan began his career in his native Germany with Holstein Kiel in 2010, and shortly after had a stint with VfL Wolfsburg II.

 He transferred to the Turkish club Trabzonspor, where he had an unassuming stint including a loan to 1461 Trabzon in 2015.
-In 2016, he moved to Sakaryaspor for 3 years, followed by a stint in Manisa FK for 2 years in semi-pro Turkish leagues.
+In 2016, he moved to Sakaryaspor for three years, followed by a stint in Manisa FK for two years in semi-pro Turkish leagues.
 He signed with İstanbulspor on 26 August 2021 in the TFF First League.
-He helped İstanbulspor achieve promotion in the 2021-22 season for the first time in 17 years.
+He helped İstanbulspor achieve promotion in the 2021–22 season for the first time in 17 years.
 He started in İstanbulspor return to the Süper Lig in a 2–0 season opening loss to Trabzonspor on 5 August 2022.

 International career

 Born in Germany, Yazgan is of Turkish descent.
 He was called up to the Turkey U20s in 2012 but did not make an appearance.